searchisko/elasticsearch-river-jira/README.md

 	'

 The above lists all the options controlling the creation of a JIRA river.
-The urlBase parameter is required in order to connect to the JIRA REST API.
+The `jira/urlBase` is required in order to connect to the JIRA REST API.
+The `jira/username` and `jira/pwd` are optional, if not send then Anonymous access to JIRA is used

-The index defines name of search index where JIRA issues are stored.
+The `index/index` defines name of search index where JIRA issues are stored.
 Parameter is optional, name of river is used if ommited.

 TODO List
 ---------
 * Configurable period for JIRA changes checking to be indexed
 * Configurable list of JIRA project keys which may be indexed.
 All projects indexed if 'include' list not defined with possibility of 'exclude' list.
-* Credentials for JIRA authentication used for indexation - Anonymous access if not defined
 * Credentials for http proxy authentication used for indexation
 * Configurable number of parallel threads used for JIRA indexation to speed it up a little but not to DOS JIRA instance.
 * Configurable list of additional JIRA issue fields indexed for fulltext search (some basic fields as Summaty and Description will be indexed by default)